VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 }
 ```

-This middleware is adding Bearer token authentication for all requests incoming within the `tasks` namespace.
+This middleware is adding a Bearer Token authentication for all requests incoming within the `tasks` namespace.

-The usage of `bearerAuthentication` middleware, which is provided by `dart_frog_auth`, is quite simple.
+The usage of the `bearerAuthentication` middleware, which is provided by `dart_frog_auth`, is quite simple.
 We need to provide a function that returns a user if the token is valid and belongs to a user; or null otherwise.

 This middleware will automatically return an `unauthorized` (401) response to incoming requests when